The Future of HR – What Lies Ahead?

 Almost every company is going through a digital transformation.
 HR software that enable cloud and mobile computing, people analytics, artificial intelligence and automation of various HR processes have become the objective of most businesses to keep up with their competitors and stay technologically advanced.
 Along with this, improving employee experience has also become a top HR as well as business priority.
 This has led to investment in latest digital technologies which enable employers to create a highly engaged workforce.

-Digital HR software has revolutionised the world of work.
+Digital HR software has revolutionized the world of work.
 It has transformed media, retail, education and the entire service sector.
 HR is the latest adopter of digital as it has started impacting new ways of recruitment, work methods, learning and employee engagement.
 However, this is easier said than done.

 New digital solutions come with the need for having a new mindset, along with consumer focused and technological skills to create innovative HR solutions that work.
 Companies are coming with new and unique solutions that can help them get the best at every stage of the employee lifecycle, starting from recruitment to exit interviews.
 For example, Zulily is an e commerce company that invites candidates applying for a job on its social media team to submit an Instagram post that gives the hiring team a reason why the candidate would be a good fit.

 “We define employee experience simply as seeing the world through the eyes of our employees, staying connected, and being aware of their major milestones.
 In the last year we have appointed a Head of Employee Experience and we are developing a strategy to create an employee experience which takes into account the physical environment our employees work in, the tools and technologies that enable their productivity, and learning to achieve their best at work.
 All of this is part of continuously evolving our HR capabilities.”

 ~ Susan Peters, Senior VP, HR at GE